KhaledCP/dogeawad/BEFORE_SUGGESTING_FEATURE.md

 - BLA BLA
 - BLA BLA BLA

-# Please Think
+# Please Think About It

-Before suggesting a feature PLEASE think...
+Before suggesting a feature PLEASE think about it...